culurciello/demos/video-localization/README.md

 This will save a embedding file `video1.mp4.emb.npy` that saves embeddings of each frame of video1 used for localization.

-### Demo:
+## Demo:

 The demo will take a caption file and a video input to label all object in each frame of the video.
+Demos need video embedding to run.

 ```python3 demo.py -c video1.srt -i video2.mp4```